 The 1960s ushered in a new era where cars became more than just modes of transport.
 They represented a persons status in society and became objects of adoration.
 Car designs rapidly changed.
 They started to look more pleasing to the eye and became statement pieces.
-The pioneers of this revolution were the Italian carmakers.
+The pioneers of this revolution were the Italian carmakers and the 1964 Maserati was no exception.
 They had a simple idea, a car should not just carry you, but should also carry your stature.

 This radical shift in philosophy meant that cars started to look aesthetic and beautiful as time went on.
 Cars these days are a continuation of that evolution.
 Yet a lot of cars today feel stale and lack the bold look of cars from the 1960s.